 How much does it need to be able to hold and how much do you plan to lift?

-Despite the fact Bowflex home gyms don’t come with a traditional weight stack, weight is still a very important topic when it comes to choosing the correct model.
+Although Bowflex home gyms don’t come with a traditional weight stack, weight is still a very important topic when choosing the correct model.

 Firstly, as with most fitness equipment, these machines have a maximum weight capacity.
 Make sure that before you buy one you check its upper limit, to ensure it’s suitable for you or the heaviest person you intend to have using it.

 Then there’s the maximum resistance the machine provides.
 While most will seem reasonable to a newer lifter, remember that this is a progressive activity, where your strength is going to increase.
 Ensure that the model you select will have ample resistance to perform all of the exercises you want while having plenty of room for you to grow as you progress.

 What is your budget?

 Outside of space, this is the biggest factor that stops many people from getting a home gym.
 They’re expensive pieces of equipment and the more you want them to do, the more they are going to cost.

 To make sure you don’t waste your time falling in love with a particular machine, only to find out you can’t afford it, have a clearly defined budget, and check that each option matches it before researching any further.

 What are your exercise goals?